Mike Affarano Motorsports

-Mike Affarano Motorsports with Roger Carter is an American professional stock car racing team that currently competes in the NASCAR Camping World Truck Series, fielding the No. TBA Chevrolet Silverado for TBA, and previously with Jake Griffin, John Provenzano, Tim Viens, and team owner Mike Affarano.
+Mike Affarano Motorsports with Roger Carter was an American professional stock car racing team that competed in the NASCAR Camping World Truck Series, fielding the No. TBA Chevrolet Silverado for TBA, and previously with Jake Griffin, John Provenzano, Tim Viens, and team owner Mike Affarano.
 The team has also competed in the ARCA Menards Series and the NASCAR Xfinity Series in the past.
 They also field a Pro Cup Series team for Emily Cook and in go-karts with Affarano's twin sons Kyle and Zach.

 History

 After making his first attempt in ARCA in 2012 at the season opener at Daytona driving the No. 59 for Mark Gibson (which was a DNQ), Affarano began fielding his team in the series starting at Talladega.
 In his first race as an owner-driver, he immediately became known for his infamous crash in that race where his No. 83 flipped on lap 76 of the race in arguably one of the most dangerous crashes in ARCA history.
 Since the car landed on its roof, a safety truck had to flip it back on its wheels.
 Affarano proceeded to climb out of his car with the help of safety personnel at the scene.

 Affarano drove in four more races that year, two for his team (and the other two driving the No. 18 for Fast Track Racing).

 The team's first truck start came at Eldora in 2014, with Affarano himself driving.
 The team used the No. 03 and was a Chevrolet.
 Affarano made the field by qualifying via his finish in his heat race.
 However, he ended up finishing last in the race itself.
 He made three more starts that year at Chicago, Bristol (which was a DNQ), and Talladega.

 On January 28, 2015, it was announced that the team would expand into the NASCAR Xfinity Series for the first time, with Johanna Long, who was without a ride in 2014, joining Affarano's team to drive the No. 03 Chevrolet Camaro.
 However, the team had to cancel their plans of running Daytona due to lack of sponsorship, which continued for months.
 By spring, the team was finally able to attempt a race, Richmond, which turned out to be their only attempt of the season.
 Long and the team did not qualify.
 It was confirmed on May 21 that Long had left the team.
 She would eventually join Obaika Racing.